nwertzberger/lib-posg/README.md

 Assumptions
 ===========

-Some assumptions made in this version:
+Some assumptions made:

 Every game has every joint action of every agent participating.
 The actions are defined inside of the agent, and these actions are used in every game.
+It's orthogonal.
+This is really the only way any agent can survive in a pOSG, as we really don't know exactly which game we are playing at any given time.

 Agents will always move in the pure strategy best response based on observations.
 * If there are two equally valued strategies, they will be chosen randomly.